Azure/azure-storage-net/README.md

 ## Versioning Information

 - The Storage Client Library uses [the semantic versioning scheme.](http://semver.org/)
 - The Storage Client Library currently ships twinned versions -- for each release, the WindowsAzure.Storage Nuget package will have an X.Y.Z version and a matching X.Y.(Z+1)-preview version.
-The preview version includes support for the target frameworks that are currently in preview (DNX & DNXCore, PCL/Xamarin).
+The preview version includes support for the target frameworks that are currently in preview (.NetCore 1.0 , PCL/Xamarin).

 ## Use with the Azure Storage Emulator